Psychological resilience: Biological models

+The third central component is biobehavioral synchrony, which describes the dynamic coordination of biological and behavioral processes between interaction partners.
+Synchrony can be observed through the matching of physiological responses, such as heart rate and oxytocin release, as well as through coordinated eye contact, facial expressions, vocalizations, and body movements.
+During early development, repeated episodes of synchrony between caregiver and infant establish a "rhythm of safety" that enables children to regulate emotions, tolerate stress, and recover from temporary disruptions in social interactions.
+Over time, these repeated experiences contribute to the maturation of neural systems involved in emotional and social functioning (Feldman, 2020).
+A modern parallel appears in adult contemplative dyad training, where structured daily synchrony with a changing partner, rather than a fixed caregiver fostered growing felt closeness and reduced cortisol stress reactivity over weeks, suggesting that synchrony-based resilience mechanisms remain trainable well beyond early development.

 The two neurotransmitters primarily responsible for stress buffering within the brain are dopamine and endogenous opioids, as evidenced by research showing that dopamine and opioid antagonists increased stress response in both humans and animals.
 Primary and secondary rewards reduce negative reactivity.
 Primary rewards are stimuli that are attributed to basic needs, such as water, food, and physical well-being.
 On the other hand, secondary rewards are accomplished by experiences or social interactions of stress in the brain in both humans and animals.
 The relationship between social support and stress resilience is thought to be mediated by the oxytocin system's impact on the hypothalamic-pituitary-adrenal axis.

 Alongside such neurotransmitters, stress-induced alterations in brain structures, such as the prefrontal cortex (PFC) and hippocampus have been linked to mental health issues like depression and anxiety.
 The increased activation of the medial prefrontal cortex and glutamatergic circuits has emerged as a potential factor in enhancing resilience as "environmental enrichment... increases the complexity of... pyramidal neurons in hippocampus and PFC, suggesting... a shared feature of resilience under these two distinct condition[s]."

+In communication context

+The field of communication has studied resilience within several contexts, including organizational communication.